deeontherock/KBT_website/README.md

 ## Custom CSS Classes
 ```
-The class(es) I created are:
+The classes I created are:

-1. class name ex( .main-info-section )
-.. what class does, ex( adds padding & changes background color of .main-info-section )

-2.
+1. nav-bar: This is the main navigation.

+2. header: This is the decorative heading section.

+3. wrapper: I created this to wrap the main content.

+4. footer: This holds the contact information.

 ```